The QuickCapture website is used to create and manage projects.

 - Launch a URL—Manually configure a URL.
 This can be a website URL that begins with HTTPS or an app link that launches another app.

-- Launch Survey123—Construct the link to launch the ArcGIS Survey123 field app.
+- Launch Survey123 field app—Construct the link to launch the ArcGIS Survey123 field app.
 Select a survey and predefine the input value of supported survey questions with fixed values, device variables, or a project user input variable.
 Optionally, choose to return to QuickCapture after submitting the survey.

-You can make edits to multiple buttons at once.
-Press the Shift key while you select buttons in the project preview to make a multiple selection.
+You can edit multiple buttons at once.
+Press the Shift key while you select buttons in the project preview to select multiple buttons.
 Edits that you make in the side panel will be applied to all selected buttons.

 You can edit these properties and more by changing the project JSON.